Short Term vs Long Term Goals (Examples, FAQs)

 Your reliable friend, coffee, won’t help either.

-However, due to the shorter duration, you can focus on many short term goals at the same time.
+However, due to the shorter duration, you can focus on multiple short term goals at the same time.
 And you can crush them all, one by one!

 Short Term and Long Term Career Goals Examples